Medical Laboratory Science : Pre-Medicine

 Medical school is a common career goal for many students in the Medical Laboratory Science – Pre-Med track.
-According to the Bureau of Labor Statistics, the job outlook for physicians and surgeons is expected to grow 7% by 2028 (much faster than the national average) and the current median pay is $208,000 per year.
+According to the Bureau of Labor Statistics, the job outlook for physicians and surgeons is expected to grow 3% by 2030 and the current median pay is $208,000 per year.

 Physicians and surgeons work with people across the lifespans and generally work in:

 Students graduating from the Medical Laboratory Science – Pre-Medicine track also have the option of pursuing a career as a Medical Laboratory Scientist.
 Most jobs for medical laboratory scientists require a bachelor's degree and certification.
 To be eligible to sit for a board of certification exam, most credentialing organizations require completion of a program accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).